Ken Silverman's Download Page

-EVALDRAW.ZIP (569,180 bytes, 07/19/2008): A complete programming environment with built-in compiler and text editor.
-With Evaldraw, you can make graphs in any dimension (1D, 2D, 3D), animations, custom musical instruments, voxel models, and even your own games!
-I've included a lot of examples, so even if you're not a programmer, you can enjoy the demos.
-(Win32 - Requires DirectX)
+EVALDRAW.ZIP (1,599,987 bytes, 01/23/2022): A complete programming environment with built-in compiler, text editor, and functions to allow for quick prototyping.
+With Evaldraw, you can make graphs in any dimension (1D, 2D, 3D), animations, custom musical instruments, voxel models, and general purpose applications.
+I've included a lot of examples, so even if you're not a programmer, you can look at the demos.(Win32)

 Most people don't have time to learn a new programming language.
 For this reason, I've done my best to keep the learning curve to a minimum.
-Evaldraw's syntax is very similar to C. See the included EVALDRAW.TXT for a list of differences.
+Evaldraw's syntax is very similar to C. See the included EVALDRAW.TXT or RScript.chm for a list of differences.
 If you are new to programming, try the EVALDRAW tutorial.

 I started Evaldraw in March 2003, when my friend, Tom, was playing around with texture generation.
 His work really impressed me.
 It was missing something very crucial though - a run-time scripting system.
 Evaldraw was my answer to that. :) My library takes a C string (containing the script code), and converts it into executable code.
 This executable code can then be called directly by the running program - just like any other C function - all at runtime!